mikaelbr/node-osascript/README.md

 As JavaScript as OSA isn't working on versions before Yosemite, we can use AppleScript as well.
 JavaScript is the default to try to encourage JS instead of AppleScript.

-All previous examples apply, but passing an `option` with property `appleScript: true`.
+When a filename is passed, AppleScript will be used if the filename has an AppleScript extension (`.scpt` or `.applescript`).

 ```javascript